*Classes are subject to change

 Your puppet is little more than foam, fabric, and feathers unless (or until) you breathe some life into it.
 Brittany will share how she adds character, personality, and movement to bring her puppet pal sidekicks to life and have them relate to the audience and vice-versa.
 If you have a puppet, bring it, but you can come alone too!

-While your presence and interaction is the most important thing in Caring Clowning, having a few tricks up your sleeve (or in your bag) to use as your entry point or as ice-breakers can make all the difference.
+While your presence and connection are the most important things in Caring Clowning, having a few tricks up your sleeve (or in your bag) to use as your entry point or as ice-breakers can make all the difference.
 Brittany will share some of her ‘go-to’ items that she carries, and how she uses them, so that you can have the confidence to enter the room and do when words don’t quite cut it.

 Fred Baisch

-Paddles, twist handle, and tote bags are three types of change bags that you will frequently see used for magic tricks.
+Paddles, twist handles, and tote bags are three types of change bags that you will frequently see used for magic tricks.
 But why are some bags better for certain tricks than others?
 Is a three-sided bag really necessary?
-Come learn the correct bag to use, and when, and how to use and display it without exposing the trick.
-Then you can successfully use it with ropes, silk, and any number of other objects and patters.
+Come learn the correct bag to use, when, and how to use and display it without exposing the trick.
+Then you can successfully use it with ropes, silk, and any number of other objects and patterns.

 Fun Stuff for Up Close